 Music

 Hello!
-My name is Mrs Seaman and I am music lead.
+My name is Mrs Seaman and I am school’s music co-ordinator.
 I look at music provision throughout our school.
 I enjoy listening to a wide range of music, often dependent on how I am feeling.
 Since becoming musical lead, I myself have enjoyed so many new songs and genres that I’d never listened to or heard much of previously.
 It’s amazing how diverse music is, how it stirs emotions and allows the listener and performer to convey emotions in a way that nothing else can!
 It can inspire and help us to convey thoughts and ideas through a unique medium.
 I believe that it is so important for children to be aware of the diverse nature of music, allowing them to access many aspects of learning and understanding in a unique and accessible way.

 Music is also one of the purest forms of self expression.
 It provides an excellent platform for expressing ourselves through creation.
 Every note and lyric represents something deeply personal to the artist.
 In our lessons, our children are given opportunities to listen, discuss and appraise music-there’s usually not a still foot in the classrooms!
 They are given the chance to create their own music and songs to express their own thoughts, feelings and emotions-we have some truly musical children!